byCedric/expo-expo/docs/pages/test-design/installation.md

 ---
 title: Installation
-subtitle: Get started with Expo in less than five minutes.
+description: Get started with Expo in less than five minutes.
 ---

 import TerminalBlock from '~/components/plugins/TerminalBlock';